-Assists Council with the assessment of more complex development applications against the relevant provisions of Council's Development Plan.
+Assists Council with the assessment of more complex development applications against the relevant provisions of the Planning and Design Code.

 The membership composition of each of Council's Committees varies and includes a combination of Council Members and/or members of the public (independent members) who are able to take part in and vote on subject matter before the Committee.
 Council believes that the interaction with the community members at the Committee level provides a valuable resource and involves the community members in the decision-making process, thereby providing true ownership over actions resulting from the Committee process.